liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-guestbooks-screenlet/00-intro.markdown

 functionality.
 In summary, Screenlets are pretty much the greatest thing since sliced bread.
 Now it's time to make a sandwich.

+In the sections that follow, you'll create Screenlets that retrieve and display guestbooks and entries: the Get Guestbooks Screenlet and the Get Entries Screenlet.
+You'll then change the app to use these Screenlets instead of directly using the Guestbook Mobile SDK.
+Because you can insert Screenlets into existing UIs, you won't need to redesign the app.
+You can insert Get Guestbooks Screenlet into `GuestbookActivity`'s navigation drawer, and Get Entries Screenlet into `EntriesFragment`.
+When you finish, you'll have an app that uses modularity via Screenlets to present the Guestbook portlet's contents.

-This section of the Learning Path walks you through creating the Get Guestbooks Screenlet.
-You'll use the following steps to create this Screenlet:
+This section of the Learning Path shows you how to create the Get Guestbooks Screenlet.
+You'll use the following steps to create the Screenlet:

-1. Getting started: creating the Screenlet's package, and guestbook model class.
+1. Getting started: creating the Screenlet's package, and model class.

 2. Creating the Screenlet's UI (its View).